iCliniq Logo

 How Can Arthritis Mutilans Be Diagnosed?

-Arthritis mutilans can be diagnosed with the help of the following steps.
+Arthritis mutilans can be diagnosed with the help of the following steps:

-• Imaging Tests: X-rays or other imaging tests, such as MRI (magnetic resonance imaging) scan or CT (computed tomography) scan, may be used to confirm the diagnosis of arthritis mutilans and assess the extent of joint destruction and bone resorption.
+• Imaging Tests: X-rays or other imaging tests, such as an MRI (magnetic resonance imaging) scan or a CT (computed tomography) scan, can confirm the diagnosis of arthritis mutilans and assess the extent of joint destruction and bone resorption.

 • Blood Tests: Blood tests may be used to check for underlying autoimmune disorders, such as rheumatoid arthritis, or to rule out other conditions that may cause similar symptoms.
-The blood tests are listed below:

 • C-Reactive Protein (CRP) Test: A test that measures the level of CRP, a protein produced in response to inflammation.
 An elevated CRP level can indicate inflammation in the body, which may be associated with arthritis.